Simple and Optimal Sublinear Algorithms for Mean Estimation: Introduction

 \subsection{Our Contributions}

-Our main contributions are two algorithms that estimate the mean of a point set and that have optimal sample complexity.
-In addition, the running times are almost linear in the sample complexity and thus nearly optimal.
-In the first step of either algorithm, see also Algorithm~\ref{alg:empirical}, we draw $O(\varepsilon^{-1}\log \delta^{-1})$ points uniformly at random.
-We then split the sample into $O(\log \delta^{-1})$ equally sized subsamples of size $O(\varepsilon^{-1})$, compute the empirical mean for each subsample, and then run an aggregation procedure, i.e., a subroutine $\textsc{Aggregate}(P)$ that combines the sample set produced to output an estimate of the mean.
+Our main contributions are three algorithms that estimate the mean of a point set and that have optimal sample complexity.
+In addition, the running times are linear in the sample complexity for one and almost linear for the other two and thus optimal.
+In the first step of the algorithms, see also Algorithm~\ref{alg:empirical}, we draw $O(\varepsilon^{-1}\log \delta^{-1})$ points uniformly at random.
+We then split the sample into $O(\log \delta^{-1})$ subsamples of size $O(\varepsilon^{-1})$, compute the empirical mean for each subsample, and run an aggregation procedure, i.e., a subroutine $\textsc{Aggregate}(P)$ that combines the sample set produced to output an estimate of the mean.

-The sample complexity of this algorithm turns out to be optimal, as shown in Section~\ref{sec:lb}.
+The sample complexity of this algorithm, $m = b \log \delta^{-1} \cdot a \varepsilon^{-1}$ turns out to be optimal, as shown in Section~\ref{sec:lb}.
 Phrased as a generalization question for bounding the excess risk given independent samples $S$ from an underlying arbitrary but fixed distribution, we show an optimal convergence rate of $\Theta\left(\frac{\log \delta^{-1}}{|S|}\right)$.

 The remaining question is to find a good solution (i.e., run $\textsc{Aggregate}$) quickly.
 Clearly, the sample complexity is also a lower bound for the running time of any algorithm.
-Achieving this running time and in particular, breaking through the $O(\log^2 \delta^{-1})$ barrier inherent in all previous algorithms, is a substantial challenge, even for computing a constant approximation, i.e. $\varepsilon\geq 1$.
-It is fairly easy to show that most of the empirical means are good estimators for the true mean.
+Achieving this running time and in particular, breaking through the $O(\log^2 \delta^{-1})$ barrier inherent in all previous algorithms, is a substantial challenge, even for computing any constant approximation.
+It is fairly easy to show that most of the sample means are good estimators for the true mean.
 Selecting one of the good estimators is nevertheless difficult, as we have no way of estimating the cost and thus no easy way of distinguishing successful estimators from unsuccessful ones.
-Instead, we use one of the following two algorithms.
+Instead, we propose three algorithm to perform such a task.